redis/redis-doc/topics/sentinel.md

 1. `num-other-sentinels` is 2, so we know the Sentinel already detected two more Sentinels for this master.
 If you check the logs you'll see the `+sentinel` events generated.
 2. `flags` is just `master`.
 If the master was down we could expect to see `s_down` or `o_down` flag as well here.
-3. `num-slaves` is correctly set to 1, so Sentinel also detected that there is an attached slave to our master.
+3. `num-slaves` is correctly set to 1, so Sentinel also detected that there is an attached replica to our master.

 In order to explore more about this instance, you may want to try the following two commands: